 Of course it would have been very entertaining for the audience to see a catfish get caught, but St. Agathe was not going to let that happen to her.
 Her secret weapon was the spiral-bound book of handwritten notes she prepared with her husband — and watching her flip through it on the show ended up being way more thrilling than a faux pas or a fumbled response.
 "We studied for like, I want to say at least two hours every night," she said.
 "I was writing stuff.
 He was writing stuff."

 Not only did the amount of work Deleesa put into becoming Trevor pay off on The Circle, but the fact that they did this together has got to count as some kind of love language.
-They ended up with an encyclopedia of various men's haircuts, brands of cologne, whiskeys, cars, workouts, sports-themed video games, and details specific to Trevor: jerseys he had growing up, his clothing and shoe sizes, his favourite rappers, some sample lyrics, as well as his tattoos.
+They ended up with an encyclopedia of various men's haircuts, brands of cologne, whiskeys, cars, workouts, sports-themed video games, and details specific to Trevor: jerseys he had growing up, his clothing and shoe sizes, his favorite rappers, some sample lyrics, as well as his tattoos.
 "I know his tattoos," she said, "That's my man, but I wanted to make sure I wasn't going to get caught up with anything."
-The sports section included everything from Trevor's favourite Knicks players, numbers of famous players, rules of games, team logos, and even the definition of various terms like "alley-oop."
+The sports section included everything from Trevor's favorite Knicks players, numbers of famous players, rules of games, team logos, and even the definition of various terms like "alley-oop."

 And while the sports intel came in handy during the Geek Chic Quiz in episode 9, Trevor is kind of the reason she almost didn’t make it through.
 "I didn't know who Scottie Pippen is," she explained.
 “I remember specifically asking him, Who is Scottie Pippen?
 And it's so terrible, I only asked him because I was watching the Kardashians and I think Larsa Pippen came up at some point."
 He told her not to worry about it, but she wanted to be prepared, so he just told her to remember that Pippen “has a really big nose.”